Seen the word “freelance writer” hovering around the internet…but not really sure what it means?

 How hard is it to be a freelance writer?

 Unfortunately, freelance writing has got a reputation for being a “get rich quick” scheme.
 Budding writers try to find clients on the side of their day-job, only to realize that it takes a lot of time (and effort!) to become a freelance writer that can charge top-end rates.

 We’re not going to sit and say that becoming a freelance writer is easy.
 Because it’s not.
 You have to deal with finances and accounting software, clients and deadlines, even marketing yourself is tough.
-It takes time, skill, and experience to make a comfortable living from it.
+It takes time, skill, and writing experience to make a comfortable living from it.

 That being said, you do have two huge things on your side.